Place of Residence

 • the address within 100km of one's employment for the last 3 years immediately prior to application while not attending a post-secondary institution on a full-time or part-time basis, in person or virtually.

-If you do not meet any of the criteria above but believe your application should be considered in the Nova Scotia, New Brunswick or PEI pools for other reasons (including but not limited to having recently acquired Canadian Permanent residency or Canadian Citizenship and have lived only in the same Maritime province prior to application deadline), applicants can submit a brief letter providing your rationale within Section 1 of the online application which is due by July 31.
+If you do not meet any of the criteria above but believe your application should be considered a resident of one of the Maritime provinces (Nova Scotia, New Brunswick or PEI) for other reasons (including but not limited to having recently acquired Canadian Permanent residency or Canadian Citizenship and have lived only in the same Maritime province prior to application deadline; those identifying as Indigenous and/or African Nova Scotian who are currently living outside of the Maritime Provinces and have substantial connections to Mi'kmaq, Wolastoqiyik, Peskotomuhkati, African Nova Scotian or Black Maritime communities, you can submit a brief statement (250 words) providing your rationale within Section 1 of the online application which is due by July 31.

-Applications may be reviewed on a case-by-case basis at the discretion of the Admissions Committee for evidence of substantial connection to Maritime communities such as, but not limited to, birthplace, location of educational study, extended periods of lived experience in Maritime Communities, total number of years lived in the same Maritime province.
+Applications may be reviewed on a case-by-case basis at the discretion of the Admissions Committee for evidence of substantial connection to and engagement with Maritime communities such as, but not limited to, birthplace, location of educational study, extended periods of lived experience in Maritime Communities, total number of years lived in the same Maritime province.
 Additional documentation (such as but not limited to birth certificate, high school diploma, academic transcripts, utility bills with address over the designated time period, residential lease or mortgage, payroll documents and redacted tax returns) may be requested.
+Submitting a statement does not guarantee allocation of in-province status.